 "Black Bostonians and the Media"

-Friday, 6 April 2018
+Friday, April 6, 2018

-Blacks in Boston is a series of conferences conceived of by former Boston College Black Studies Director Amanda V. Houston.
-Held in 1983, 1984, 1985, 1987, 1989, 1996, 2000, and 2016, these conferences have addressed subjects such as blacks in metropolitan Boston, the struggle for equal education, the relationships between Irish and black Bostonians, and the role of immigrants of African descent in the development and evolution of Boston’s black communities.
+Blacks in Boston is a conference series conceived of by former Boston College Black Studies Director Amanda V. Houston.
+Held in 1983, 1984, 1985, 1987, 1989, 1996, 2000, and 2016, these conferences addressed subjects such as blacks in metropolitan Boston, the struggle for equal education, the relationships between Irish and black Bostonians, and the role of immigrants of African descent in the development and evolution of Boston’s black communities.

 The 2018 theme is designed to encourage an examination of the media and Boston’s black communities from historical, contemporary, and prospective angles.
 At a time when the media as foundational sources of information are being buffeted by ideological and political assaults, new economic realities, and rapid technological change, it is important that we examine the effect of these changes on both traditional and cutting-edge forms of news delivery and the consequences for black Bostonians.
-Conference organizers encourage submissions on all topics relating to black Bostonians and the media, including the following:

 Callie Crossley, Host and Commentator,WGBH

 Kimberly Foster, Cultural Critic and Editor-in-Chief, For Harriet